philer/beamer/README.md

-# beamer.py

-Simplistic CLI for toggling and positioning a secondary monitor or projector.
+`beamer` is a simple command line tool for toggling and positioning a secondary monitor or projector on Linux.
-This is a thin wrapper for `xrandr` to spare you typing out common setups in its verbose syntax.
+It is a thin wrapper for `xrandr` to spare you typing out common setups in its verbose syntax.
+Consequently, it requires `xrandr` to be installed on your system.

 ## Commands